jspears/gazel/electron/README.md

 If you get Bazel build errors:
 - Run `bazel clean` to clear the build cache
-- Make sure all dependencies are installed: `pnpm install`
+- Make sure all dependencies are installed: `yarn install`
 - Check that proto files are generated: `bazel build //proto:index`

 ## Environment Variables